ga-wdi-lessons/ruby-iteration-and-enumerables/readme.md

 Whenever we talk about data in Ruby, its important to review how Ruby handles groups of data.

-We learned how to loop through data in Javascript.
-Now we're going to learn how to do them in Ruby.
-We'll start with the basics, but then...
+We learned how to iterate over collections in JavaScript using loops and then higher order functions.
+Now we're going to learn the same in Ruby.

-We will be going over enumerables in Ruby, some of the most powerful methods that come included in the language out-of-the-box.
-Enumerables are higher order functions and can be used to iterate through and / or modify collections.
+Just like in JavaScript, we'll start talking about loops before talking about how to execute a particular code block for each element of a collection.

 ## Review: Ruby Collections

 <details>
 <summary>What are the different types of collections in Ruby?</summary>
-Arrays `[]` and hashes `{}`
+Arrays <code>[]</code> and hashes <code>{}</code>
 </details>

 ### [Arrays](http://ruby-doc.org/core-2.3.0/Array.html)